AneesMuzzafer/elemental-docs/docs/06-response.md

 	return  response;
 });
 ```
-You can ofcourse return a `view` from a controller.
+You can of course return a `view` from a controller.
 However,  If you need control over the response's status and headers but also need to return a `view` as the response's content, you can do that as following:

 ```php
 use Core\Response\Response;

 class UserController